-Compensation decisions are based on a number of factors, including peer company and market data, Company performance against pre-established goals, relative performance of the Company's stock compared to a peer group and the experience and contributions of individual executives.
-Our executive compensation program seeks to attract and retain executive talent and emphasize pay for performance.
-Our compensation program includes base salary, short-term incentive compensation, long-term equity awards, a defined-contribution retirement plan and very limited perquisites.
-We continue to strive to adhere to the best practices in executive compensation:
+Compensation decisions are based on a number of factors, including peer company data and general market data, Company performance against pre-established goals, relative performance of the Company's stock compared to a peer group, and the experience and contributions of individual executives.
+At our 2018 Annual Meeting, our stockholders voted on an advisory resolution regarding the compensation of our NEOs (the "Say-on-Pay" proposal), which was approved by more than 98% of the votes cast.
+Our executive compensation program seeks to attract and retain executive talent and emphasizes pay for performance.
+Our executive compensation program includes base salary, short-term incentive compensation under our Senior Management Incentive Plan (amended and restated as of May 1, 2014) (the "SMIP"), long-term equity compensation under our 2017 Long-Term Incentive Plan (the "LTIP"), a defined-contribution retirement plan, and very limited perquisites.

+We continue to strive to adhere to the following best practices in executive compensation:

-WHAT WE DO  WHAT WE DON'T DO X $\checkmark$ Pay for Performance × No Hedging of our Stock $\checkmark$ Annual "Say-on-Pay" Stockholder Vote × No Pledging of our Stock $\checkmark$ Stock Ownership Guidelines for Officers and Directors × No Tax Gross-Ups Going Forward $\checkmark$ Encourage Stockholder Input × No Single Trigger Following Change in Control $\checkmark$ Impose Clawback Provisions × No Short-Selling of our Stock $\checkmark$ Independent Compensation Committee × No Guaranteed Minimum Bonus Payments to our Named Executive Officers $\checkmark$ Annual Compensation Review and Risk Assessment × No Dividends or Dividend Equivalents on Unvested Equity $\checkmark$ Multiple Performance Metrics Including Safety × No Repricing of Stock Options Without Stockholder Approval Cap Annual Cash Bonus and Performance Awards × No Stock Options Below Fair Market Value as of Grant Date $\checkmark$ Portion of Long-Term Incentive Awards Based on Relative Total Shareholder Return $\checkmark$ Independent Compensation Consultant $\checkmark$ Align Financial Interests of Named Executive Officers With Stockholders $\checkmark$ Multi-Year Vesting of Equity Awards
+WE: WE DO NOT: \checkmark Pay for Performance х Allow Hedging of our Stock \checkmark Hold Annual "Say-on-Pay" Stockholder Vote х Allow Pledging of our Stock \checkmark Require Officers and Directors to Meet Stock Ownership Guidelines х Provide Tax Gross-Ups Going Forward \checkmark Encourage Stockholder Input х Provide Single Trigger Change in Control Provisions \checkmark Impose Clawback Provisions х Allow Short-Selling of our Stock \checkmark Maintain Independent Compensation Committee х Guarantee Minimum Annual Cash Incentive Payments to our NEOs V Conduct Annual Compensation Review and Risk Assessment х Provide Dividends or Dividend Equivalents on Unvested Equity \checkmark Provide Incentive Compensation Based Upon Financial and Safety Performance Metrics Х Allow Repricing of Stock Options Without Stockholder Approval V Cap Annual Cash Incentive and Performance Awards х Grant Stock Options Below Fair Market Value as of the Grant Date V Base Significant Portion of Long-Term Incentive Awards on Relative Total Shareholder Return \checkmark Engage an Independent Compensation Consultant

+Align the Financial Interests of our NEOs With Those of Stockholders

 PROPOSAL 3.
-RATIFICATION OF THE APPOINTMENT OF CROWE HORWATH LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM (the full proposal begins on page 60)
+RATIFICATION OF THE APPOINTMENT OF OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM (full proposal begins on page 64)

-OUR BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF CROWE HORWATH LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.
+OUR BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE RATIFICATION OF CROWE LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.

-The Board and Audit Committee believe that the appointment of Crowe Horwath LLP ("Crowe") to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2018 is in the best interests of the Company and its stockholders.
+The Board and the Audit Committee believe that the appointment of Crowe LLP ("Crowe") to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2019 is in the best interests of the Company and its stockholders.

-OTHER MATTERS THAT MAY BE PRESENTED AT THE 2018 ANNUAL MEETING (found on page 61)
+OTHER MATTERS THAT MAY BE PRESENTED AT THE 2019 ANNUAL MEETING (found on page 65)

-We will also take action upon any other business as may properly come before the 2018 Annual Meeting and any adjournments or postponements of that meeting.
-The Board or proxy holders will use their discretion on other matters that may arise at the 2018 Annual Meeting.
+We will also act upon any other business as may properly come before the 2019 Annual Meeting and any adjournments or postponements of that meeting.
+The Board or proxy holders will use their discretion on other matters that may arise at the 2019 Annual Meeting.